-Science and Chinese Medicine are forever debating the concept and existence of Qi.
-It is a most simple yet fundamental vital substance, and is often translated as “life force”.
+Understandably, science and Chinese Medicine are forever debating the concept and existence of Qi.
+Regarding Qi, it is a most simple yet fundamental vital substance.
+In other words, it is often translated as “life force”.
 Qi flows through all the Jing-Luo (Meridians) to the entire body.
-The difference between being dead and alive is whether you have Qi or not.
+That is to say, the difference between being dead and alive is whether you have Qi or not.
 Every living thing on earth has Qi, and you can observe the different levels of quality.

 The Chinese meaning for Qi is air or gas.

 How Can You Quantify The Quality Of Qi?

 Imagina a beautiful, plump strawberry with a red, shiny texture that is home-grown in your garden is full of Qi.
 In contrast, compare it to a sad whitish-green strawberry grown in winter.
 Because of the fact it travelled thousands of kilometres.
 Only to sit in supermarket fridge.
 This latter strawberry would have little Qi in it.
 Indeed, the former would be full of Qi.
 This is the variance in Qi and its’ quality.